blade-ui-kit/docs/flatpickr.md

 ## Setting Defaults

-If you'd like to set some sensible defaults for all your `flatpickr` component usages you can do so by overwriting the component class and `options` method:
+If you'd like to set some sensible defaults for all your `flat-pickr` component usages you can do so by overwriting the component class and `options` method:

 ```php
 <?php